-Each tutor group will belong to one of seven houses.
+Each tutor group will belong to one of seven Houses.
 The Housemaster is responsible for organising House competitions and encouraging students to engage with the extracurricular life of the College.

-Each House is comprised of one tutor group from each of Years 8-14.
+Each House is comprised of tutor groups from each of Years 8-14.
 This gives the students the opportunity to mix with students from different year groups.